Skip to main content

 Journal Article

 1. Carroll C, Adalsteinsson JA, Prouty M, Duffin KC, Krueger GG, Walsh JA, Feng BJ (2024).
 Erratum: Measuring Psoriasis Severity at Home.
 J Vis Exp, (213).
-(Read full article)
+(Read full publication)

 3. Baranda, Joaquina Mohyuddin, Ghulam Bur, Andrs Shnayder, Yelizaveta Sweeney, Kyle Kakarala, Kiran Prouty, Megan Pathak, Harsh Puri, Rajni Mitra, Amrita Madan, Rashna Forrest, M Huang, Aric Weir, Scott Godwin, Andrew Alhakamy, Nabil Griffin, J Daniel Berkland, Cory (2023).
 A window of opportunity trial evaluating intratumoral injection of Copaxone® in patients with percutaneously accessible tumors.
 Transl Med Commun.

 6. Ferguson JE, Prouty M (2021).
 Terbinafine used safely in autoimmune hepatitis for treatment of tinea corporis.
 BMJ Case Rep, 14(5).
-(Read full article)
+(Read full publication)

 Letter